On Sale This Week: Wing Steak + 10% Off Various Chicken Cuts!

 Here is what that looks like:

 This method of farming takes more time, more labour, and a lot of custom-built infrastructure.
-It is not the easiest way, but we believe it is the right way.
+It's not the easiest way, but we believe it's the right way.

 Why the Difference Matters